When exactly do SAT scores get released? Today, we identify how long it will take to get your SAT scores back, so you can prepare to…

 After months of preparation and almost four hours of answering questions, you’re done with the SAT.
-What’s next after wondering how long is the SAT?
+What’s next?
 You wait for the results to return.
 The question that most students have is this: How long does it take to get SAT scores back?

 In this article, we will find out when exactly your SAT scores come out.
 We will also look at the exact release dates for SAT scores, how to view your SAT score, and what your next steps should be after getting the results.